SOUTH RIDGE ELEMENTARY

 - Conduct an annual meeting of parents of participating Title I/LAP students to

-- describe and explain Washington state’s Common Core State Standards and the proficiency levels students are expected to meet.
+- Washington state’s Common Core State Standards and the proficiency levels students are expected to meet.

 - State and district assessments - including forms of academic assessments used to measure student progress

-- invite parents to participate on the Parent Advisory Committee to evaluate and identify barriers to successful parental involvement; and
+- invite parents to participate on the Parent Advisory Committee to evaluate and identify barriers to successful parental and family engagement; and

 - provide an opportunity to participate in the development, operation and evaluation of the program.